What makes Bulgaria a unique country to travel to?

 At the airport, there is a clearly marked booth within the arrival terminal that arranges for metered taxis at a fair rate.
 Finding reputable taxis at the Central Train Station is more difficult.
 We recommend that before you enter a taxi, you first inquire about the fare.
 Always ensure that you account for all luggage, packages, and hand-carried items before you pay and release a taxi.
 The likelihood of retrieving articles left behind in a taxi is remote.

 Automobile theft is common, and very few vehicles are recovered; four-wheel-drive vehicles and late-model European sedans are the most popular targets.
 Automobile break-ins are also common in residential areas or near parks, especially when valuables are left in plain sight.
-Residential burglaries are also a frequent occurrence as in any major city.
+Residential burglaries are also a frequent occurrence in any major city.
 If you plan to reside in Bulgaria on a long-term basis, you should take measures to protect your home and consider installing window grilles, steel doors with well-functioning locks, and an alarm system.

 Take some time before your trip to learn how to improve your personal security—things are not the same everywhere as they are in the United States.
 Here are some useful tips for personal security.